MicrosoftDocs/sql-docs/docs/advanced-analytics/r/performance-case-study-r-services.md

 -   Maximum memory for use by R sessions = 70%

 For the resume-matching model, external script use was heavy and there were no other database engine services running.
-Therefore, the resources allocated to external scripts was increased to 70%, which was the best configuration for script performance.
+Therefore, the resources allocated to external scripts were increased to 70%, which proved the best configuration for script performance.

 This configuration was arrived at by experimenting with different values.
-If you use different hardware or a different solution, the optimum configuration might be different.Always experiment to find the best configuration for your case!
+If you use different hardware or a different solution, the optimum configuration might be different.
+Always experiment to find the best configuration for your case!

 In the optimized solution, 1.1 million rows of data (with 100 features) were scored in under 8.5 seconds on a 20-core computer.
 Optimizations significantly improved the performance in terms of scoring time.